IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

 2. Divide the Investment Options into Segments: Split investment options according to term; which are short-term, medium-term and long-term.
     Give detailed product information with key attributes and benefits highlighted.
-3. Ask for registration if more personalised offer needed or existing customer show the offers.
+3. Ask for registration if more personalized offer needed or existing customer show the offers.

 ![7](../imagesLab7/7.png)